mtkimmins/LTSDM_hack/README.md

 **30 May 2025** -
 I have finally received the .bin file!
 It took quite some time conversing with ChatGPT, but we made it work.
 From some preliminary checkup, it appears to be a genuine dump.
 I have posted the first 11 lines of the .bin file as hex.
 It primarily looks like a bunch of jumbled garbage.
+I have deleted the scripts that I did not use/work, and have uploaded the two scripts that actually did pull the data in (see under scripts; flash_dump_chip_to_uno.ino and flash_dump_uno_to_pc.py).
-Reflections on electronic preparation:
+Reflections on electronic preparation: Because of the temperment of the binary dump, I am glad that I had explicitely soldered the jumper leads directly to the pcb.
+This helped confirm that it was not my leads falling off that made the program stop.
+It really helped with keeping focus on programming instead of verifying continuity continually.
-Divider setup and fix:
+Divider setup and fix: Also had to reverse the orientation of the divider connections (the divider layout -- series of resistors in the breadboard --  depicted in soldered_back.jpg and soldered_front.jpg are correct), I just had to reconnect the jumper wires at the front and back to reverse the flow through just the 2k ohm resistor first.
-Connection arrangement:
+Connection arrangement: I will eventually upload a schematic for how I wired the chip to the uno.
+Reference the ChatGPT conversation to see the wiring suggested.
 How to procedurally dump the data:
-Reading the .bin file:
+Reading the .bin file/preliminary observations:
 Moving forward: